StreamElements/docs/docs/chatbot/modules/slotmachine.md

 # Slotmachine

-The StreamElements slotmachine module is an interactive chat game.
+The slotmachine module is an interactive chat game.
 In this game, users can wager their points on a virtual slot machine that is based on emotes.

 **How the game works:**